Lectures on the Spin and Loop $O(n)$ Models: The Spin model

 where we write $\E^{\Z^2}$ for the expectation in the (unique) infinite-volume measure of the two-dimensional critical Ising model, and $\|\cdot\|_2$ denotes the standard Euclidean norm.
 Lastly, in dimensions higher than some threshold $d_0$, Sakai \cite{sakai2007lace} proved that

 where, as before, $\E^{\Z^d}$ is the expectation in the (unique) infinite-volume measure of the $d$-dimensional critical Ising model.

+The study of the model at or near its critical temperature is beyond the scope of these notes.

-\medbreak {\bf The Mermin-Wagner theorem: No continuous symmetry breaking in $2d$.} Perhaps surprisingly, the behavior of the two-dimensional model when $n\ge2$, so that the spin space $\mathbb S^{n-1}$ has a continuous symmetry, is quite different from that of the Ising model.
-The \emph{Mermin-Wagner theorem} \cite{mermin1966absence, mermin1967absence} asserts that in this case there is no phase with long-range order at any inverse temperature $\beta$.
+\medbreak {\bf The Mermin--Wagner theorem: No continuous symmetry breaking in $2d$.} Perhaps surprisingly, the behavior of the two-dimensional model when $n\ge2$, so that the spin space $\mathbb S^{n-1}$ has a continuous symmetry, is quite different from that of the Ising model.
+The \emph{Mermin--Wagner theorem} \cite{mermin1966absence, mermin1967absence} asserts that in this case there is no phase with long-range order at any inverse temperature $\beta$.
 Quantifying the rate at which correlations decay has been the focus of much research along the years \cite{hohenberg1967existence,jasnow1969broken,polyakov1975interaction,dobrushin1975absence,shlosman1977absence, shlosman1978decrease,pfister1981symmetry,simon1981rigorous,FroSpe81,ito1982clustering,bonato1982mermin,messager1984upper,naddaf1997decay,ioffe20022d,gagnebin2014upper} and is still not completely understood.
-Improving on earlier bounds, McBryan and Spencer~\cite{McBSpe77} showed in 1977 that the decay occurs at least at a polynomial rate,
+Improving on earlier bounds, McBryan and Spencer~\cite{McBSpe77} showed in 1977 that the decay occurs at least at a power-law rate,

 The sharpness of this bound is discussed in the next paragraphs.